Saltar para o conteúdo principal

 Notícias Relacionadas

-Public invitation to express interest in serving on the Board of Directors of EduQA, IP.
-For the purposes of paragraph 2 of Article 7 of the Organic Law of EduQA, IP, approved by Decree-Law No. 105/2025 of September 12, and under subparagraph a) of Article 13, the General Council invites […]
+For the purposes of the provisions of paragraph 2 of Article 7 of the Organic Law of EduQA, IP, approved by Decree-Law No. 105/2025, of September 12, and under the provisions of subparagraph a) of Article 13, the General Council invited individuals whose profile complies with the provisions of paragraph 1 of Article 7 of the same decree to express their interest in performing functions on the Board of Directors of EduQA, IP.

-April 15, 2026
+April 18, 2026